Applying for an airport transit visa in Canada

 In most cases, you will be informed within 15 calendar days whether your application has been successful.
 Sometimes it can take up to 30 days if more time is needed, and up to 60 days in exceptional cases, for example if extra documents are required.

 Some Schengen member states want to exchange information on visa applicants.
 This check (known as ‘consultation’) is mandatory for certain nationalities and can take up to 7 days.
 Your application will also be checked in the Schengen Information System (SIS II).
 In addition, your application details will be checked and saved in the Visa Information System (VIS).

 Applying for a visa in this country or region

+Check the contact page of the embassy in Ottawa or the consulates-general in Toronto or Vancouver for contact details and opening times.
 Check these mailing instructions if you prefer us to return your document by courier or 'Xpresspost'.